dtsn/jungleskipper/_drafts/disneyland-paris.markdown

 ### Toy Story Land

-A land themed on the floor of Andy’s bedroom.
-There are oversized construction toys holding up oversized fairy lights and gigantic toys around.
-The theming of this land is fantastic.
-The land was so popular when it opened that the entire concept was taken to Hong Kong Disneyland when they were looking for expansion.
+Imagine being shrunk down to the size of a kids toy, then walking through a toy chest.
+Thats the best way I can describe Toy Story land, the themeing is fantastic.
+Toy Story land was so popular when it opened that the entire concept was taken to Hong Kong Disneyland for their recent expansion.

-Unliked the Hong Kong version of this land it seems a lot more crowded and tightly packed and we were surprised there was no shop, something Disney never seems to miss an opportunity for.
+Unliked the version in Hong Kong ([read my entire review on Hong Kong Disneyland](/review/disneyland-hong-kong)) this version seems more crowded and tightly packed.
+We were surprised there was no shop, something Disney never normally misses an opportunity for.

-*If you are looking for Toy Story merchandise you can find a large selection at the exit of Buzz Lightears Ranger Blast over in Disneyland PArk*
+<div class="top-tip">If you are looking for Toy Story merchandise you can find a large selection at the exit of Buzz Lightears Ranger Blast in Disneyland Park</div>

-Imagine being srunk down to the size of a toy and walking through Andy’s

-A land themed after.....

-Toy Story land, were you are surrounded by oversized toys and ride rides such as Slinky Dog Spin.
-The land proved so popular is was copied in [Disneyland Hong Kong](-----).

-However, recent developments and expansions have made it better than my initial expectations.

 Instead of being split up into lands Walt Disney Studios is kind of a miss mash of different areas all over the place.
 It’s signature attraction is Tower of Terror, which is one of my favourite rides in Disney.
 However it’s best ride is Ratatouille, which I think ranks up there as one of the all time best dark rides.
 Eating & The Dining Plans